New Experiences are Brewing Nearby…

 Redesigning pedestrian spaces

 Another change coming to downtown Victoria will allow more businesses to apply for use of public space such as sidewalks, on-street parking spots, city parks and, in some cases, sections of a street.
 Restaurants, pubs, and cafes, among other businesses, will be able to make use of these for patio extensions during business hours.
 Businesses will also be able to host outdoor events like (beer) yoga or fitness classes in designated parks and other public spaces.
 Market Square, where Whistle Buoy is located, could see more activities held over the summer.
-The Drake Eatery recently extended onto Market Square with their beer garden setup, making the location a great place to taste your way through summer.
+The Drake Eatery recently extended onto Market Square with its beer garden set up, making the location a great place to taste your way through summer.

 A block of Victoria’s Government St. will be closed to traffic (other than emergency and commercial delivery vehicles), making more space for pedestrians to walk at a safe distance and businesses to make use of.
 While not allowing alcohol consumption in public parks, Kelowna will be closing off sections of Bernard Ave. in a similar plan to create additional patio or outdoor retail space for its local businesses.